lapesd/lapesd-thesis/README.md

 # lapesd-thesis

-This is a template for writing thesis and dissertations (kind of) according to rules of the Federal University of Santa Catarina.
+This is a template for writing thesis and dissertations (kind of) according to rules of the Federal University of Santa Catarina adopted after Resolution 46/2019/CPG.
+This is a customization of the [ufsc-thesis-rn46-2019](https://github.com/alexishuf/ufsc-thesis-rn46-2019) class.

 ## Warning